kdoore/1335GitBook/project-1-pshape-pattern-recursion.md

         if(level <1 ) { //termination condition
             return; //stop function execution by returning from the function }
-        vertexPattern( length); //- task - draws 1 instance of the pattern recursivePattern( length - 20, level -1 ); //recursive call
+        vertexShape( length); //- task - draws 1 instance of the pattern recursivePattern( length - 20, level -1 ); //recursive call
     }
 ```